xeylou/testade.xeylou.fr/content/posts/centreon-it-overview/index.md

 Click on `Add`.
 ![](325-add-services/02.png)

-Services to monitor can be add according to what plugins are installed in the Centreon server.
+Services to monitor can be added according to what plugins are installed in the Centreon server.

 The sheet with an eye is a small documentation on the command arguments, parameters, etc.